tomike19/Javascript-Course/README.md

-This is to solidify my knowledge my knowledge on Javascript
+This is to solidify  knowledge on Javascript and also build projects with what I have learnt.

+My progess on the learning will be pushed to github for progress and accountability.